futuregrid/cloud-metrics/doc/source/metrics.rst

         It is virtual machine instance count launched by users or accounts based on log files of eucalyptus.
 It shows a user's activity and a system utilization by counting launched VM instances during a certain period.

 2. **Total runtime of VM instance used by a user**
-        It is the total running time for virtual machine instances grouped by users or accounts based on log files of eucalyptus.
+        It is the total runtime for virtual machine instances grouped by users or accounts based on log files of eucalyptus.
 It shows the amount of resources used by users and a system utilization by adding up the total lifetime of instances during a certain period.

 3. **A count of VM images owned by a user**
         It is virtual machine image count grouped by users or accounts based on euca2ools.
 It shows that which user or account currently owns how many virtual machine images on the system.
 This metric is based on the euca2ool command *euca-describe-images* that a eucalyptus user can see a list of machine images.
 For example in Eucalyptus 3.0, the euca-describe-images generates information like below.